Whilst The Box has been in development, we've delivered a variety of offsite exhibitions, displays, events and projects at a range of locations.

 If you’re walking from the city centre, you can access the Hoe and Barbican via Armada Way or the seafront.
-The best bus route for Smeaton’s Tower and the Elizabethan House is Plymouth CityBus No 20.
-The best bus route for the Merchant’s House is any bus that stops on Royal Parade.
+The best bus route for Smeaton’s Tower and the Elizabethan House (currently closed) is Plymouth CityBus No 25.
+The best bus route for the Merchant’s House (currently closed) is any bus that stops on Royal Parade.
 All three sites are roughly a 20 minute walk or 10 minute taxi ride from the train station.

 Volunteers and visitors with appointments should report to the Museum Annexe, 37 Tavistock Place.
 Please be aware that Tavistock Place is currently closed to traffic until further notice.
 Pedestrian access to the Museum Annexe is from the north end of Tavistock Place.

 Short-term street parking is available nearby.
 For more details see our parking page.
-Bus services to stops outside or near the Museum and Art Gallery are fast and frequent.
+Bus services to stops on nearby Tavistock Road are fast and frequent.
 We are a 10-15 minute walk or 5 minute taxi ride from the train station and a short walk from Plymouth’s city centre.